YottaDB/YDBDoc/libyottadb/SimpleAPI.rst

 Overview
 ========

-This is user documentation for accessing the YottaDB engine from C using the Simple API.
-A process can both call the Simple API as well as call functions written in M and exported.
+libyottadb is a library for for accessing the YottaDB engine from C using the Simple API.
+A process can both call the Simple API as well as call functions exported from M, the scripting language embedded in YottaDB.

 **Caveat:** This code does not exist yet.
 The user documentation is being written ahead of the code, and will change in the event the code